AlexandraPapadaki/ObjectLocalization_felice_new/README.md

+# Object detection and localization code int he context of FELICE

-# EPOS: Estimating 6D Pose of Objects with Symmetries
+EPOS: Estimating 6D Pose of Objects with Symmetries

 This repository provides the source code and trained models of the 6D object pose estimation method presented in: